Blizter/dotfiles/README.md

 tmux config file

 ## vim/
-contains vimrc and a script to install plugins using vim8+ native plugin flow
+contains `.vimrc` and a script to install plugins using vim8+ native plugin flow.